kovidgoyal/calibre/setup/installer/windows/notes.rst

 Add C:\Python27\Scripts and C:\Python27 to PATH

-Edit mimetypes.py in C:\Python27\Lib and set _winreg = None to prevent reading
-of mimetypes from the windows registry
+Edit /cygdrive/c/Python27/Lib/mimetypes.py and set _winreg = None to prevent reading of mimetypes from the windows registry

 Python packages